Andrea Fortuna

 How to check Cloudflare cache status programmatically

-Just imagine: your small web app, that allows user to download medium-large ZIP files, due a lucky reddit post, suddenly start to receive huge amount of traffic, and specifically a lot of downloads.
-The server is a small tier with… read more »
+Just imagine: your small web app, that allows user to download medium-large ZIP files, due a lucky reddit post, suddenly start to receive huge amount of traffic, and specifically a lot of downloads. … read more »

 • May 28, 2018